 Reducing “maverick” spending

-A survey of nearly 1,000 procurement professionals, carried out by RS Components and the Chartered Institute of Procurement and Supply (CIPS), found that close to a third (32%) of all businesses saw counterfeit parts as a significant concern.
+The 2019 Indirect Procurement Report, carried out by RS Components and the Chartered Institute of Procurement and Supply (CIPS), found that close to a quarter (26%) of all businesses saw counterfeit parts as a significant concern.

 By working with a small group of approved suppliers, ideally ones that provide an integrated eProcurement system, which makes ordering easier for the end user, it’s possible to dramatically cut maverick spend and streamline the entire MRO process.